jon-funk/nektos-act-guide/README.md

 * Artifacts are currently not supported but are being actively worked on.
 This prevents cross-job artifact sharing.
 See https://github.com/nektos/act/issues/329

 * action/cache will always miss, but you can simulate caching with `-r` to reuse state.

+* Act generates a `.cache` directory that can cause workflow/networking issues if not cleared out for a long time. eg: it can affect the way it resolves github action download urls.
+Delete the `.cache` periodically.